hatfieldlibrary/solr_ocr_processor/README.md

 You need an IIIF-enabled DSpace instance.
 Your DSpace `Items` must be individually enabled for IIIF and search via the metadata fields `dspace-iiif-enabled` and `iiif-search-enabled`.
 The Item's OCR files must be in the DSpace Item's `OtherContent` Bundle.
-If your processing order is determined by structural metadata, be sure to name your structural metadata file `mets.xml`.
+If your processing order is determined by METS metadata, be sure to name your structural metadata file `mets.xml`.
 If this file does not exist or has not been correctly named, processing order is determined by the order of OCR files in the `OtherContent` Bundle.